balzamas/pms_trainer/README.md

 ### "extra_services"
 Your extra services.

+### "follow_up_tasks"
+After a reservation is created, a follow up task can appear.
+The reservation has to be changed.

 ### "breakfast_types"/"breakfast_policy"
 If you have breakfast on order, you can set here your options.
 If you don't have this, set "enabled": false.